-The securitisations are subject to a credit risk capital charge under the Standardised Approach of US\$ 51.5mm as at 31 October 2021 (2020: US\$ 48.9mm).
-Using Moody's ratings, the Class A notes position now attract a risk-weighting of 20% as noted above.
-As a result of being unrated, the capital note is risk-weighted at 1250%.
-The Company does not avail of available techniques of hedging or unfunded protection to mitigate the exposures to securitisations.
+The securitisations are subject to a credit risk capital charge under the Standardised Approach of US\$ 50.5mm as at 31 October 2022 (2021: US\$ 51.5 mm).
+As aforenoted the Class A notes position attract a risk-weighting of 20%.
+The capital note which is unrated is risk-weighted at 1250%.
+The Company does not avail of any hedging or unfunded protection techniques to mitigate the exposures to securitisations.